spatialos/gdk-for-unity/docs/content/get-started/set-up.md

 Once you have installed [Rider](https://www.jetbrains.com/rider/), install the [**Unity Support** plugin](https://github.com/JetBrains/resharper-unity) for a better experience.

 **Step 5.** Restart your machine.

+> If you do not restart your machine, you may experience errors when opening a GDK project.

 <%(/Expandable)%>